18 Things You Should Never, Ever Do in a Hotel Room

 Go into a crowded elevator

 If you’re staying in a hotel with many floor levels, it’s likely that at the very least one person may already be in the elevator when you’re ready to get on.
 While this usually poses no threat (except perhaps to those that are claustrophobic), in the time of COVID-19 this is a big no-no. “It’s best to use an elevator alone,” Dr. Natasha Bhuyan of One Medical says.
 “It might be a bit awkward at first, but feel comfortable ‘passing’ an elevator if someone is already in it and take the next one.”
 An even healthier option?
 Bypass the elevator altogether and take the stairs.
 Both your immune system and your legs will thank you.
+This is why you should think twice before sitting in a hotel chair.

 Indulge in the pool and other public spaces